Aryan-78/Sudoku_Solver/README.md

 # Sudoku_Solver

-The following code which you are about to see are Sudoku Solving algorithm in which one uses Backtracking algorithm where else another code doesn't uses backtracking algorithm.
+The following code which you are about to see is the Sudoku Solving algorithm in which one uses a Backtracking algorithm where else another code doesn't use a backtracking algorithm.